leeper/surveycourse/Lessons/Week5.md

 ## Outline ##

+  - Anything to discuss from last time?

   - Validity
     - Construct validity
       - How do we know if answers are "true"?
+      - Face validity
+      - Multi-item reliability
-      - Reliability
+      - Over-time reliability
       - Predictive validity
-      - Face validity
+      - Match survey marginals to prior or population estimates

     - Validation studies
       - We can validate some kinds of behaviors